 Each time a patient receives treatment, a detailed record is maintained containing observations, medical or surgical interventions and treatment outcomes.
 Coders are responsible for assigning a code to each specific diagnosis or procedure.
 They consult classification manuals, but they also rely on their acquired knowledge of disease processes.
 Medical Coders are detail-oriented and enjoy doing research.

-ATA’s Medical Coding program can be completed in as little as 12 months.
-The diploma program consists of 66 credit hours – additional courses can be added to receive an Associate Degree in Medical Coding (92 credit hours).
+ATA’s Professional Coding program can be completed in as little as 12 months.
+The diploma program consists of 66 credit hours – additional courses can be added to receive an Associate Degree in Medical Professional Medical Coding (92 credit hours).

 - ANA 101 Anatomy and Physiology (4 credits)

 - COD140 & 141 Basic and Advanced ICD-9-CM Coding (4 credits each)

 - COD 155 AAPC Professional Coding (10 credits)

 - Doctors’ offices

 - Urgent/Immediate care centers

 Gainful Employment Disclosures